 If you are seeking a course fee concession

 - You should apply for course fee concession at the time of enrolment or re-enrolment.

-- You must apply for a concession each semester before the invoice due date and before you make a payment.
+- You must apply for a concession each semester before the commencement of your first class.

 When the concession is granted it will represent a 50% concession on your course tuition fees and in some circumstances your skills recognition fees.